pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

       >       > - The car can be fitted by any engine designed by any other company at the time of its construction.
       >   - This flexibility allows you to use any compatible engine at the time of construction.
       > 2. **SETTER INJECTION:**
-      >   - Imagine the car is a standard car, where you can buy the car and then choose the engine you want to install in it.
+      >   - Imagine the car is a standard car, where you can buy the car and choose the power outlet you want to install in it.
-      >   - The car is built without an engine and you can choose to install any compatible engine you want after you've bought the car.
+      >   - The car is built without an power outlet pre-fitted and you can choose to install any compatible power outlet you want after you've bought the car.
-      >    - > The car can be fitted by any engine designed by any other company after its construction.
+      >    - > The car can be fitted by any power outlet designed by any other company after its construction.
-      >   - This flexibility allows you to use any compatible engine after the car has been built.
+      >   - This flexibility allows you to use any compatible power outlet after the car has been built.
    1. So, the main difference between Constructor Injection and Setter Injection is when the dependency is provided.
        - In Constructor Injection, the dependency is provided during the construction of the object.
        - In Setter Injection, the dependency is provided after the object has been constructed.